bsless/contextual/README.md

 corresponding clojure.core names would, with any difference noted below:

 - `Map`: map container which will `-invoke` every key and value with context.
+- `OptionalMapWrapper`: like map, but will discard values with `:optional` metadata if they are nil.
 - `If`: Makes branching possible.
 Will invoke the predicate, then either branch based on the result.
 - `Fn`: function container.
 Will `-invoke` all of a function's arguments